paycoreio/docs/docs/connectors/concord/index.md

 !!! important
     Be sure to check with the bank manager if you require to provide a white list of IPs, and if so, specify IP addresses from the [Corefy list](/integration/ips/).

+#### Optional: Google Pay registration

+To connect Google Pay, you should share to the Google Pay service a list of fully qualified domains, including subdomains, from which you intend to call the Google Pay API.
+Check this list with your account manager and add the {{custom.company_name}} domain URLs if necessary.

+#### Optional: Apple Pay registration

+To connect Apple Pay, you may use your own Apple Merchant identifier or request the support team to provide it.
+You should also share a domain URL and a domain association file for the merchant ID verification with your {{custom.company_name}} account manager.

 ## Connect Provider Account

 ### Step 1.
 Connect account at the {{custom.company_name}} Dashboard